gradle/gradle/design-docs/custom-ivy-status.md

 An Ivy module has a *status*, declared in the module's descriptor, which indicates the module's maturity.
-A *status scheme* is a list of statuses ordered by maturity.
-The default Ivy status scheme is `integration`, `milestone`, `release`, with `integration` being the default (and least mature).
+A *status scheme* is a list of statuses ordered by decreasing maturity.
+The default Ivy status scheme is `release`, `milestone`, `integration`, with `integration` being the default (and least mature).

 Since Ivy 1.4, the status scheme can be customized at will.
-For example, it could be changed to `bronze`, `silver`, `gold`, `platinum`.
+For example, it could be changed to `platinum`, `gold`, `silver`, `bronze`.
 This spec is about adding support for custom status schemes.

 # Use cases